ljmullings/HomemadeGPT/README.md

 # GPT Model from Scratch

 This project implements a basic GPT (Generative Pre-trained Transformer) model from scratch using PyTorch.
-The project includes training the model on dummy data and generating text using the trained model.
+The project includes training the model on csv text data and generating text using the trained model.

 ## Table of Contents